 Conclusion

-As technology advances, the potential of the Hospital Management System continues to grow.
-With AI-driven insights, improved data sharing, support for personalized medicine, and telehealth integration, future EHR developments will allow hospitals to deliver even more precise and proactive care.
+As technology advances the potential benefits of a Hospital Management System continue to grow.
+Driven by artificial intelligence-informed, improved data sharing, enabling personalization of medicine and telemedicine, future EHR developments will allow hospitals to provide more precise and predictive medicine.
 For hospitals and multispecialty centers, optimizing their EHR systems can mean better health outcomes, improved patient satisfaction, and more efficient hospital operations.